Thanks, Rush, for the honor of being here for the second day.

 They'd completely lost touch with the righteous and proper indignation of September 12th and 13th and 14th and 15th and the days that followed.

-So the stakes there were a portion of the world filled with terrorists, not that wanted to even necessarily bomb more of our major cities, but maybe explode a post office in Indianapolis or a shopping mall uh in Tampa or or who knows what.
+So the stakes there were a portion of the world filled with terrorists, not that wanted to even necessarily bomb more of our major cities, but maybe explode a post office in Indianapolis or a shopping mall in Tampa or who knows what.

 These are not people in uniform.

-That's why the Geneva Conventions don't apply, thank you.
+That's why the Geneva Conventions don't apply.

 This is nothing like that.

-This is about people sneaking into America and maybe setting off some horrible bio warfare attack at the subways of New York City.
+This is about people sneaking into America and maybe setting off some horrible bio-warfare attack at the subways of New York City.

 Even that can't keep us focused.

-We grow weary Of trying to stop that from happening.
+We grow weary of trying to stop that from happening.

 I guess in that context, it's not so hard to look back at Vietnam and realize how a country just got tired of fighting communism.